CI-Connect/connect-client/README.md

 #####Run the job locally

-When setting up a new job type, it's important to test your job outside of Condor before submitting into the grid.
+When setting up a new job type, it's important to test your job locally before submitting it into the grid.
 ````bash
 $ ./short.sh
 Start time: Mon Aug 25 10:21:35 CDT 2014